-So while any article about the best channels for television on Roku ought to include a discussion of Netflix, Hulu Plus, and Amazon Prime Instant, we’re going to be focused on some lesser-known Roku channel options in the hope of bringing some deserved attention to them.
+While an article about the best channels for television on Roku ought to include a discussion of Netflix and Hulu Plus, we’re going to be focused on some lesser-known Roku channel options in the hope of bringing some deserved attention to them.
 We’re also hoping to offer some variety for those looking to expand their Roku experience beyond mainlining movies on Netflix.

 Best Roku Channels for TV